fairlearn/fairlearn/docs/faq.rst

     fairness metrics.

 Can the mitigation algorithms in Fairlearn make my model fair?
-    Naive use of the Fairlearn library is not going to result in fairer models.
-    Indeed, when used incorrectly, these mitigation algorithms could produce a model which is *less* fair.
-    What mitigation algorithms do is generate a model which has lower disparity as measured by a user-specified metric.
-    Whether this makes the model fairer is outside the scope of the algorithm.
+    There are many ways in which a model can be unfair.
+Fairlearn mitigation algorithms only address some of them: those that can be quantified by our supported fairness metrics.
-    To determine whether the new model is fairer, the whole system of which it is a part needs to be considered in terms of the societal context in which it is used.
+    However, to assess whether the new model is fairer, it is important to consider not only the fairness metrics, but also the societal and technical context in which the model is applied.
-    In Fairlearn, we aim to combine a Python library of disparity metrics and mitigation algorithms with a deep discussion of fairness in machine learning.
-    By considering this extra information in the context of your particular machine learning system, you should be able to determine the most appropriate actions for your situation.

-What sort of fairness related harms can the Fairlearn library address?
+What sort of fairness-related harms can the Fairlearn library address?
     Fairlearn concentrates on group fairness, meaning obtaining the minimum disparity on some metric evaluated on specified subgroups in the data.
     This is certainly not the only way of looking at fairness.